Sips Barcelona, the Most Talked-About Cocktail Bar

 If you could change the world right now, what would you do?

 I would change the responsibilities of those with privileges, starting with us, the bartenders.
 We are privileged to do the profession we love and have always dreamed of doing.
-You must be grateful every day, doing what you can to leave a better place than what you have found.
+You must be grateful every day, doing what you can to leave a better place than you have found.

 From what or who do you draw your greatest inspiration?